UMBC High Performance Computing Facility

 [araim1@maya-usr1 acml]$

 Running the code through the batch system should require no special steps.
-A standard SLURM script like the one below should be sufficient.
+A

 #!/bin/bash